-The data mapped in other chapters are recorded for a range of periods: for income support payments and general medical practitioner services it is for 1996; for hospital admissions it is for 1995/96; for deaths and the Total Fertility Rate it is for the four years from 1992 to 1995; for the synthetic predictions from the National Health Survey it is 1994 and for those from the Disability and Ageing it is 1993; and 1997 for health services and facilities.
+The data mapped in other chapters are recorded for a range of periods: for income support payments and general medical practitioner services it is for 1996; for hospital admissions it is for 1995/96; for deaths and the Total Fertility Rate it is for the four years from 1992 to 1995; for the synthetic predictions from the National Health Survey for 1994and for those from the Disability and Ageing it is 1993; and 1997 for health services and facilities.
 In a number of instances, data for four years have been combined to increase the number of cases available for the analysis.
 This gives the rates and ratios produced from the analysis greater statistical power at the small area level.

 However, the lack of data for a common period introduces a problem with the choice of boundaries to use in mapping the various topics, as boundaries also change over time, and comparability is lost.
 For example, if three new SLAs are formed out of two existing SLAs, then the earlier data (for the two SLAs) are only comparable with the aggregate of the three new areas.
-Obviously, the availability of a common set of boundaries over time would assist in making the datasets comparable, one of the main purposes of the atlas, but this is not always possible.
+Obviously, the availability of a common set of boundaries over time would assist in making the datasets comparable, but this is